-Work on the completion of the housing estate was carried out at full speed.
-At times people even spoke of the Giethorst "command post" or a "major battlefield" with hundreds of workers from the construction industry.
+Work on completing the settlement was carried out at full speed.
+At times, there was even talk of the Giethorst "command post" or a "major battlefield" with hundreds of workers from the construction industry.
 The photo shows the shell of the buildings on what was later to become Schollstraße.